 Don’t forget to check the Duke Energy website for events.
-In the past, The World of Energy has hosted several community events, including a National Hunting and Fishing Day event and a home school day.
+In the past, The World of Energy has hosted several community events, including a National Hunting, an Orchid event, an Fishing Day event, and a home school day.

 Want to Visit Duke World of Energy?